Let’s face it, the holidays are always a

 I find that if I acknowledge that right up front then I am better prepared for what may arise.

-Whether you are hosting Christmas festivities at your house, you are going down the street to see relatives, or maybe you’re driving across the country trying to make it home before it is officially Christmas!
+Whether you are hosting Christmas festivities at your house, you are going down the street to see relatives, or God help you, flying across the country trying to make it home before it is officially over Christmas!

-If you are taking care of someone with dementia there are ways that you can make the holidays a lot less stressful!
+If you are taking care of someone with dementia there are ways that you can make the holidays a little less stressful!

 Sending an email to the ones who will be gathering together explaining the things that might be upsetting or confusing is your first line of defense.
 This especially handy for relatives that may not be around most of the time.
 Sending one email to multiple people can save you time, can diffuse the tension that might arise later while it also gives relatives that live far away a heads up on what to expect.

-Try to have the celebration in your loved one’s surroundings or at least somewhere they are familiar with.
+2. Try to have the celebration in your loved one’s surroundings or at least somewhere they are familiar.

 If you would normally have an evening celebration consider changing it to a brunch/lunch/breakfast instead of at night.
 If you can’t change it then make sure the room is well-lit and try and have it in a home your loved one is familiar with.